 Okay, back to the core question.
 We asked how to watch the Pac-12 Network without cable, and we’ve told you the answer is to subscribe to a skinny bundle.
 But which one?
 Well, you have a couple of options.

-fuboTV was initially interested in a different kind of football: they were a soccer-only skinny bundle for fans of La Liga, Serie A, and some other major foreign leagues.
-But fuboTV has reinvented itself as a skinny bundle of a more general sort – though they’ve taken pains to retain a sports focus and now bill themselves as both a general-interest skinny bundle and a must-have for sports fans.
+fuboTV was initially interested in a different brand of sports than NCAA athletics: they were a soccer-only skinny bundle for fans of La Liga, Serie A, and some other major foreign leagues.
+But fuboTV has since reinvented itself as a skinny bundle of a more general sort while taking pains to retain a sports focus and now bill themselves as both a general-interest skinny bundle and a must-have for sports fans.

-The second part of that is a little questionable at the moment thanks to the omission of the biggest sports channel of them all: ESPN.
-But to make up for that, fuboTV has been furiously adding coverage of other sports channels.
-It’s a great source for everything from baseball to hockey and, yes, college football. fuboTV recently added the Pac-12 networks to its lineup, making it one of just a few ways to for fans to watch the Pac-12 Network without cable.
-The national version of the Pac-12 Network comes in fuboTV’s base package (“Fubo Premier,” which ostensibly costs $49.99/month but is perenially on sale for $34.99).
+fuboTV now features the Pac-12 Network, making it one of just a few ways to for fans to watch the Pac-12 Network without cable.
+The national version of the Pac-12 Network comes in fuboTV’s base package, which will cost you $39.99 per month ($44.99/month if you live in the area served by MSG’s networks).
 To get the Pac-12 Network’s six different regional feeds, you’ll have to sign up for the Sports Plus package, which is an add-on package that builds on the base package.
+That’s $8.99/month.
+You can read our review of fuboTV here.

 Sling TV is a skinny bundle that offers customers their choice of three base packages.
 Beyond that, what your TV package looks like is up to you – which means that you can customize it to include rarer channels like the Pac-12 Network without paying for 200 other unnecessary channels.
 All six regional Pac-12 Network feeds are available through Sling TV’s Sports Extra package, which can be added to any of Sling TV’s base packages.